vmware-archive/DEPRECTATED-docs-pcf-security/pcf-infrastructure/api-cert-rotation.html.erb.md

 Depending on the needs of your deployment, there are two approaches to certificate rotation:
 <ul>
-<li>You can only <a name='rotate-non-config'>rotate non-configurable certificates</a>, or</li>
+<li>You can only <a href="#rotate-non-config">rotate non-configurable certificates</a>, or</li>
-<li>you can <a name='rotate-ca'>create and apply new root and non-rotatable certificates</a>.</li>
+<li>you can <a href="#rotate-ca">create and apply new root and non-rotatable certificates</a>.</li>
 </ul>

 ##<a id='rotate-non-config'></a> Rotating Non-Configurable Certificates

 If you need to rotate non-configurable certificates, follow the procedure below.
-If you need to rotate all your certificates, including creating and applying a new root certificate, follow the procedure in <a name='#rotate-ca'>Regenerate and Rotate CA Certificates</a>.
+If you need to rotate all your certificates, including creating and applying a new root certificate, follow the procedure in <a href="#rotate-ca">Regenerate and Rotate CA Certificates</a>.

 ###<a id='rotate-with-curl'></a> Rotating Non-Configurable Certificates